 On the civil side, CCLC students have represented clients in many areas of the law, including landlord-tenant, consumer fraud, contract disputes, prisoners' civil rights, discrimination, health law, political asylum, public benefits claims, insurance, etc. (Not all these areas are covered every term.)
 On the criminal side, students represent clients charged with misdemeanors from arraignment through trial.
 Students also handle some post-judgment issues in serious felony cases.
 The clinic's docket frequently includes class actions, issues of first impression, and other impact litigation.

 In the classroom, students go through a progression of trial advocacy simulations to help them master litigation competencies from the initial client interview through closing arguments at trial.
-Class sessions also address the role of the lawyer, "real world" ethical issues, client-centered lawyering, the adversarial process, and other issues affecting the GC's clients.
+Class sessions also address the role of the lawyer, "real world" ethical issues, client-centered lawyering, the adversarial process, and other issues affecting the CCLC's clients.

-There is also a three-credit Advanced Clinic that is offered to students who have done exceptionally well during their first GC term.
+There is also a three-credit Advanced Clinic that is offered to students who have done exceptionally well during their first CCLC term.
 These students return for a second semester of supervised case work.
 The second term helps students further develop their lawyering competencies, often while working on more complex cases.